Back to Insights

 Your retention audience (grateful patients who have made at least one gift to your organization in the past) has not only experienced your healthcare organization as a patient, but they decided it was worthy of their philanthropic support at some point.
 Their communication journey should acknowledge their grateful patient relationship and focus on what you know about them through their giving preferences, priorities, and overall interests.

-Define the Data needed for Grateful Patient acquisition and retention
+Define the Data Needed for Grateful Patient Acquisition and Retention

 Separating your acquisition and retention audiences in grateful patient fundraising is important when you consider your data needs for each constituency:

-Quantitative Data is key to new patient communication
+Quantitative data is key to new patient communication

 Your acquisition audience of new patients means you will only have access to basic patient information permitted through Health Insurance Portability and Accountability Act (HIPPA) compliance (name, address, email, hospital location, physician name, and dates of care), and sometimes even less depending on the healthcare organization.
 At a minimum, contact information is the most important.
 If that is all you can access, you can make general assumptions about your new patients by leveraging relevant quantitative (population-based) data through market research.